Thank you for visiting

-Developmental Growth Disorders
+Preventing Growth Disorders in Dogs

 Large or giant breed puppies (those who will weigh more than 55 pounds when fully grown) are the breeds most at risk for growth disorders.
 Other factors like environment, genetics and nutrition also play a part in your dog's risk.

-Feeding your puppy the right food in the right way is essential to her proper development.
+Feeding your puppy the right food in the right way is essential to his proper development.
 How should you feed your puppy?
 Veterinarians recommend these options for better control of growth rate and body weight:

 • Meal restrictions - Dividing daily food amount into two to three servings